DmitryiObukhov/guess-number-game/README.md

 # Number Guesser

 Welcome to the Number Guesser game!
 The goal is to guess a number between 0 and 9 and see if you can beat the computer.
+[Play the game here](https://dmitryiobukhov.github.io/guess-number-game/).

 ## How to Play